opspec-pkgs/project/README.md

 ## if no "official" image, maintain an image for your pkg
 maintains a trustworthy dependency chain

-## if maintaining an image, use pkg name as image name
+## if maintaining an image, use pkg name as name
 ensures purpose of image is clear

-## if maintaining an image, use pkg version as image tag
+## if maintaining an image, use pkg version as tag
 ensures stability of image

 ## if maintaining an image, push to [https://hub.docker.com/u/opspecpkgs/](https://hub.docker.com/u/opspecpkgs/)